AI in Design

 Automation can be quite an attractive option when it’s a possibility.
 It’s a slippery slope in which all tasks begin to look like nails, and automation is the hammer.
 The obvious risk we run here is automating tasks that should not be automated, specific tasks that require a human touch.
 Humans are just better suited for certain kinds of tasks, e.g. those that depend on creative problem-solving.
 When we automate the wrong things, we lose the human touch that makes human-centered design so effective.
 We must ensure any use of AI in our design tools is centered around augmenting our abilities as designers, not replacing them.

 It was clear that Singer’s GPT-3 demos struck a nerve in the design community.
-After all, we are all too aware of how technology can disrupt entire industries.
+After all, we’re all too aware of how technology can disrupt entire industries.
 It’s important to remember that the goal of harnessing AI in design tools is to create a better design by eliminating the need to do repetitive tasks or tasks of low value but are still necessary.
-We can leverage the automation that that AI enables now and in the future to free us up to do the more meaningful design that provides additional value.
+We can leverage the automation that AI enables now and in the future to free us up to do the more meaningful design that provides additional value.
 Also, we can embrace its generative capabilities to amplify our cognitive abilities to design things that were out of reach otherwise.
 There are countless use cases that AI could be used to help in the design process — the opportunities here are virtually infinite.
 It’s time that we embrace AI in design tools and identify how they can help us do better work.